Importance of Early Dehumidification for Home Maintenance

 Uncomfortable Living Conditions: Excess moisture in the air will make your home feel stuffy and muggy.
 This can be especially problematic in the summer months when the temperature is already hot.
 If you're struggling to keep your home cool and comfortable due to high humidity levels, it's time to take action.

-The ideal humidity ranges to stay in is the 50-percentile range in the Summer and 30-40’s in the winter.
+The ideal humidity range to stay in is the 50-percentile range in the Summer and 30-40’s in the winter.
 Yes, purchasing a dehumidifier will help but it is just a band aid for different sections of your home.
 You really need to control the entire home’s levels for clean air.
 Mold only needs a 65-percentile humidity range for sustained growth.
 Your air conditioning system plays a key role in humidity levels, as high humidity levels are mainly a problem in the warmer months.
 The only way to control the entire house is to equip your HVAC system/air conditioner with a Whole-Home-Dehumidifier.
 By adding a Whole-Home-Dehumidifier, you can remove excess moisture from the air and enjoy all the benefits that come with it.
 When it comes to keeping homes comfortable no one else does it better than SS&B Heating & Cooling.
 Give us a call if you have any concerns that high humidity levels are a problem in your home.